CBEP-SoCB-Details/LCWMD_Monitoring/Analysis/rpart_models.md

 The following code creates a data frame where TRUE is closely associated with group A, and FALSE with group B. The modifiers are just random noise.
-We want to look at how the tree is displayed
+We want to look at how the tree is displayed.

 ``` r
 set.seed(12345)